 Modern history is forever scarred by this horrific period.
-The meteoric ascent of the Fuhrer, Adolf Hitler, to the pinnacle of power bore many implications that escaped notice of many.
+The meteoric ascent of the Fuhrer, Adolf Hitler, to the pinnacle of power bore many implications that escaped the notice of many.
 He exuded power and charisma.
 What propelled him, however, is a vision, a vision of reclaiming the lost glory of the German republic.
 In order for this vision to be realized, the republic must be cleansed of Jewish influence; Hitler openly viewed Jews as his enemy.
 In his grand vision, the Holocaust was conceived.
 Fear and death are two words that are often equated with the Holocaust.
 It has left scars on many.
-What is left of it today are structures that serve as reminders and monuments to one of the bleakest part of history.
+What is left of it today are structures that serve as reminders and monuments to one of the bleakest parts of history.

 From these crumbs of history rose voices of individuals who bore witness to this dark phase of history.
 One such voice was Dita Kraus whose story was the inspiration behind Antonio Iturbe’s The Librarian of Auschwitz.
-At the age of nine, Dita, her family, and their fellow Jews were shipped from Prague to Terezin ghetto.
+At the age of nine, Dita, her family, and their fellow Jews were shipped from Prague to the Terezin ghetto.
 Fate handed them yet another blow when they were transported to the infamous Auschwitz-Birkenau concentration camp.
 In Auschwitz, they were assigned to Block 31 of the “family camp” where they were also forced to work.

 Dita was assigned to work in the clandestine school put up by German Jew Alfred “Fredy” Hirsch.
 Hirsch was tasked to look after the children of Auschwitz.
 Fredy Hirsch was also an enigmatic but charismatic character, qualities which reeled Dita in.
 After Dita earned Hirsch’s trust, she was entrusted with an important task: to be the safe-keeper of a small set of books.
-It was a collection of inconsequential volume, a meager eight books, but within these volumes are seminal subjects written by different authors.
+It was a collection of inconsequential volumes, a meager eight books, but within these volumes are seminal subjects written by different authors.
 Despite this risk, Dita, at the tender age of fourteen, rose to the challenge, and in the process, she has earned the title of being the “librarian of the smallest library in the world.”

 “Throughout history, all dictators, tyrants, and oppressors, whatever their ideology—whether Aryan, African, Asian, Arab, Slav, or any other racial background; whether defenders of popular revolutions, or the privileges of the upper classes, or God’s mandate, or martial law—have had one thing in common: the vicious persecution of the written word.
 Books are extremely dangerous; they make people think.”~ Antonio Iturbe, The Librarian of Auschwitz

-Through Dita’s story, Iturbe weaves one of the seminal facets of the Nazi rule.
+Through Dita’s story, Iturbe weaves one of the seminal facets of Nazi rule.
 When the Nazis rose to power, book burnings were ubiquitous.
-Books containing subversive texts and books which contains ideologies in direct contrast to Nazism were burned publicly.
-Anyone found in possession of these books were persecuted. or denounced The risk doubles inside a concentration camp like Auschwitz where authoritarianism is absolute.
+Books containing subversive texts and books which contain ideologies in direct contrast to Nazism were burned publicly.
+Anyone found in possession of these books was persecuted. or denounced The risk doubles inside a concentration camp like Auschwitz where authoritarianism is absolute.
 “They are holding something that is absolutely forbidden in Auschwitz.
 These items, so dangerous that their mere possession is a death sentence, cannot be fired, nor do they have a sharp point, a blade, or a heavy end.
 These items, which the relentless guards of the Reich fear so much, are nothing more than books: old, unbound, with missing pages, and in tatters.”

 The novel also highlighted the “family camp”.
-Block 31 where Dita and her family belonged to is a unique group.
+Block 31 where Dita and her family belonged is a unique group.
 Unlike the other blocks in the camp, families were allowed to stay together.
 A school was also established, complete with sporting activities and teachers.
-Nazi leaders conceived of Block 31 to deceive the international community, to belie the ugly realities happening in the death chambers.
-Jews were shipped to concentration camps but very few was aware of what these camps were for and a façade had to be put up.
+Nazi leaders conceived Block 31 to deceive the international community, to belie the ugly realities happening in the death chambers.
+Jews were shipped to concentration camps but very few were aware of what these camps were for and a façade had to be put up.
 When the Red Cross failed to show up and inspect the “ideal” camp, the inevitable still happened – the “special” Block was dismantled.
 This underscored the complicity of the Nazis.

 “It’s true: culture isn’t necessary for the survival of mankind; for that, you only need bread and water.
 It’s also true that with bread to eat and water to drink, humans survive; but with only this, humanity dies.
 If human beings aren’t deeply moved by beauty, if they don’t close their eyes and activate their imaginations, if they aren’t capable of asking themselves questions and discerning the limits of their ignorance, then they are men or women, but they are not complete persons.”~ Antonio Iturbe, The Librarian of Auschwitz

 Alfred “Fredy” Hirsch was a presence that loomed in the narrative, especially in the first half of the story.
-He was renowned for his heroic deeds during the Second World War; it helped save several children.
+He was renowned for his heroic deeds during the Second World War; they helped save several children.
 He was charismatic and his presence invited respect.
-He was also reclusive but Dita still admired him despite iof it.
+He was also reclusive but Dita still admired him despite of it.
 However, his story was marred by his untimely demise which was subjected to speculation.
 Iturbe, in the postscript, mentioned that he aimed to vindicate Hirsch’s “tarnished” reputation through his novel.
-Hirsch and Dita’s paths also presented a moral crossroad.
+Hirsch and Dita’s paths also presented a moral crossroads.
 What if everything you believed a person to be is different from who he really is?
 Will it stop you from admiring him or her?

-One of the novel’s greatest achievement was on how it underscored the importance of literature, books, and reading in general.
+One of the novel’s greatest achievements was on how it underscored the importance of literature, books, and reading in general.
 During our darkest periods, these are things we can turn to and rely on.
 Within their pages, we lose ourselves and find solace.
 It is a form of escape from the horrors that hound us.
-Books and literature provide one of the easiest and simplest form of comfort.
+Books and literature provide one of the easiest and simplest forms of comfort.
 At one point when chaos reigned, Dita turned to Jaroslav Hašek’s The Good Soldier Švej.
-Their importance are again highlighted in the present.
+Their importance is again highlighted in the present.
 In this time of lockdowns and restrictions, books were some of the first things we turned to.

 Set during a dark phase of history, a bleak atmosphere permeated all throughout Dita’s story.
 It explored familiar but dark subjects.
 Despite this, it was also brimming with hope.
 Amidst the strife, humanity scored some victories; it was not always black and white.
 In the ranks of the enemies are individuals willing to help free the Jews.
 Dita’s story was also about finding courage and strength amidst the strife.
 Dita’s story was a beacon that shone throughout the darkness and her voice was audible amidst the pandemonium.
 We can find the inner strength to roar back against the odds life throws us.
 Iturbe did a commendable job of painting Dita’s story and her indomitable courage without romanticizing or idealizing her personal victory.